Pregnancy Countdown Calculator

 About the Pregnancy Countdown Calculator

 The Pregnancy Countdown Calculator tracks pregnancy progress from either a due date or a last menstrual period (LMP) date.
-It shows the current week and day, trimester, days remaining, and a set of pregnancy milestones on the same timeline.
+It shows the selected week and day, trimester, days remaining, and a set of pregnancy milestones on the same timeline.

 Pregnancy is usually counted as 40 weeks, or 280 days, from the first day of the last period.
 That means the calculator can be used to translate a date into gestational age, estimate how much time remains, and see which trimester the date falls in.